-RATIO OF EARNINGS TO FIXED CHARGES
+CONSOLIDATED RATIO OF EARNINGS TO FIXED CHARGES

-The following table sets forth (i) the historical ratios of earnings to fixed charges of AIG and its consolidated subsidiaries and (ii) the secondary historical ratios of earnings to fixed charges of AIG and its consolidated subsidiaries, in each case for the periods indicated.
-For more information on our consolidated ratios of earnings to fixed charges, see our Annual Report on Form 10-K for the year ended December 31, 2003, which is incorporated by reference into this prospectus as described under "Where You Can Find More Information."
+The following table sets forth the historical ratios of earnings to fixed charges of AIG and its consolidated subsidiaries for the periods indicated.
+For more information on our consolidated ratios of earnings to fixed charges, see our Annual Report on Form 10-K for the fiscal year ended December 31, 2005 and our Quarterly

+Report on Form 10-Q for the quarterly period ended March 31, 2006, both of which are incorporated by reference into this prospectus as described under "Where You Can Find More Information."